 Last week, we shared the first glimpse of our stunning 7th Avenue project with the entryway and great room reveals and now we’re back to walk-through even more of this elegant family home.
 But first, let’s talk a little bit about the project.
 After undergoing a full renovation, we were brought on to select the furnishings and window treatments throughout the space.
-The home had a light and airy and needed to work for a young family with two small girls while still staying true to its gorgeous new architectural details.
+The home had a light + airy feel and needed to work for a young family with two small girls while still staying true to its gorgeous new architectural details.

 The family room is just off the kitchen area, and naturally the space where the young family will congregate most frequently.
 It's close proximity to the kitchen and dining nook make it a convenient space for the kids to watch TV or even do homework as our clients prepare dinner.
 While this space is slightly less formal than the great room, we needed the furnishings to still create structure in the open space.
 The wood framed accent chairs provide a defining line to the family room, but their low profile keep it feeling open and inviting.